 Coming in various specs, the Agree Hybrid takes Cube's all-round lightweight race bike and adds some extra oomph.
 This comes in the form of the Fazua system (that can again be removed) and the total bike weight comes in at around 14kg.
 The tyre clearance is big enough for some cross tyres should you want to briefly take it off-road, and overall it's very well integrated.
 Check out Dave's full review on eBikeTips here.

 Launched with plenty of fanfare late in 2017, the Italians have blended assistance with aero pretty seamlessly in their Nytro e-road bike.
-Find out more in the video above.
+Find out more in the video above and read Dave's full review over on eBikeTips here.

 Another well known conventional road bike with a motor added, Wilier's Cento1 Hybrid claimed to be the lightest e-road bike when it was launched back in May at 12kg (although things are moving fast, as you'll read below).
 It has a full carbon frame and fork, and uses the ebikemotion system to provide assistance with a rear hub motor.
 Wilier also have their own app to control the bike's functions, and you can also, for example, link up a heart rate monitor to your smartphone and set a limit, so the bike will feed power in from the motor when you start going above it.